 Funds Advised Solely by Hennessy Advisors, Inc.

 There may be instances where the interests of the Investment Manager may conflict, or appear to conflict, with the interests of one of the Hennessy Funds.
-In such instances, the Investment Manager follows the same policy and votes in accordance with the Wall Street Rule regardless of whether the Fund follows a quantitative strategy or index strategy or is actively managed.
+In such instances, the Investment Manager follows the same policy and votes in accordance with the Wall Street Rule.

 Broad Run Investment Management, LLC (Hennessy Focus Fund)

 The proxy voting policies and procedures of Broad Run Investment Management, LLC (“Broad Run”) address the responsibility of Broad Run to ensure that proxies received for portfolio securities held by the Hennessy Focus Fund (the “Focus Fund”) are voted in the best interest of the Focus Fund, including in those situations involving a conflict of interest between the Focus Fund on the one hand, and Broad Run or its affiliated persons, on the other hand.
 Such voting responsibilities must be exercised in a manner that is consistent with the general antifraud provisions of the Advisers Act, as well as Broad Run’s fiduciary duties under federal and state law to act in the best interest of its clients.

 Proxies solicited for items of business with respect to issuers whose voting securities are owned by the Focus Fund must be voted in the best interests of the Focus Fund.
 Proxies are voted on a case-by-case basis in the best economic interest of the Focus Fund’s investors taking into consideration all relevant contractual obligations and other circumstances at the time of the vote.
 Broad Run may abstain from voting a proxy when the effect on the economic interests of investors in the Focus Fund or the value of the Focus Fund’s portfolio holding is indeterminable or insignificant; or when the cost of voting the proxies outweighs the benefits, for example, when voting certain non-U.S. securities.